Bogus security through vulnerability scans: Why Pentesting Abandonment Costs Billions

 There’s nothing good unless you do it – that’s why we’re your strong partner who will pitch in together after a PenTest.
 Our experts have decades of experience in following up audit reports, deriving technical and organizational measures, and implementing IT requirements.
 Whether data center, desktop services, web applications or cloud: when it comes to doing, we bring our comprehensive know-how to bear and help companies achieve strategic optimization on their own in the future.

-Manager at Ventum Consulting and expert in cybersecurity
+Former manager at Ventum Consulting and cybersecurity expert